Axway/amplify-central/content/en/docs/saas_api_gateway/quickstart.md

 ## Register an API

-Watch this video to learn how to register your first API as an API proxy in Amplify Central, how to deploy it to a runtime group, and how to test the deployed API.
+Watch this video to learn how to register your first API as an API proxy in Amplify, how to deploy it to a runtime group, and how to test the deployed API.

 {{< youtube v2zt-EveOu8 >}}